protocol/launchpad/docs/protocol-labs-network/what-is-pl.md

 {% embed url="https://www.youtube.com/watch?v=RXt65xbyq6c" %}

 ## Protocol Labs Main Projects
-* [IPFS](https://ipfs.io/) Was one of the original core OSS project, from which other projects in Protocol Labs have grown and nucleated into OSS proejcts & technologies
+* [IPFS](https://ipfs.io/) Was one of the original core OSS project, from which other projects in Protocol Labs have grown and nucleated into independent OSS projects & technologies

 * [Filecoin](https://filecoin.io/) is the other original core organization that supports the builders and storage providers that use Protocol Labs & Filecoin technologies.
-Filecion is a utility token (cryptocurrency) that supports and incentivizes the growth of Protocol Labs technologies
+Filecion is a utility token (cryptocurrency) that supports and incentivizes the growth of Protocol Labs technologies.

 * [libp2p](https://libp2p.io/) is a set of modular tools for networking and peer-to-peer communications